nemonik/Intellect/README.txt

 ---------------

 * ANTLR3 Python Runtime 3.1.3
 * Python itself, if you don't already have it.
-I tested the code on Python 2.7.1 and 2.7.2.
+I've tested the code on Python 2.7.1 and 2.7.2.

 4. Contribution
 ---------------